tsbinns/tsbinns.github.io/CV.md

     </ul>
     <ul class="CV-desc_with_logo" style="margin-top: 0;">
       <li>Biomedical Vacation Scholarship, Wellcome Trust.</li>
+      <li>Associated with my work as a Research Assistant in the Consciousness, Attention, and Perception Laboratory of the University of Aberdeen, UK.</li>
     </ul>
     <div> <!--   COLLAPSIBLE   -->
       <button type="button" class="collapsible">View Associated Work</button>